ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

    }
    ```

 Again most of the properties will be initialized from configuration variables.
-We can adjust the datacenter, the number of workers, the type of workers.
+You can adjust the datacenter, the number of workers, the type of workers.

 Cloud Foundry services can be provisioned and a Kubernetes binding (secret) can be added to retrieve the service credentials from your applications: